rsksmart/RSKIPs/IPs/RSKIP502.md

 ### 7. Receiving funds back from the Union Bridge

 The Union Bridge contract will have the capability to send funds back to the PowPeg.
 When this happens, the tracking entry for the amount transferred will need to be updated to reflect the returned RBTC.
+The Bridge will not allow **weisTransferredToUnionBridge** to go negative, which could only happen if the Union Bridge is malfunctioning.
+If this happens, the method will fail with an error code and the Union-PowPeg integration will automatically enter pause mode.

 A new method will be added to the Bridge contract to allow the transfer of RBTC from the Union Bridge back to the PowPeg.
 The method will have the following restrictions: